RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 If installing on the Wii Mini; BootMii can't be installed on the Wii Mini yet.
 Please don't attempt to install it.
 We won't be responsible if your device gets bricked.
 {: .notice--warning}
-RiiConnect24 is not available with the Wii Mini yet.
-Do not attempt to install it as you will BRICK.
-{: .notice--info}
 This exploit will not work on a Wii U (vWii).
 Please follow [this guide instead](https://wiiuguide.xyz/#/vwii/).
 {: .notice--warning}